PyAbel/PyAbel/README.rst

 Transform Methods
 -----------------

+.. begin-github-only3

+.. |methods| replace:: `transform methods <https://pyabel.readthedocs.io/en/latest/transform_methods.html>`__

+.. end-github-only3

 The outcome of the numerical Abel transform depends on the exact method used.
-So far, PyAbel includes the following `transform methods <https://pyabel.readthedocs.io/en/latest/transform_methods.html>`__:
+So far, PyAbel includes the following |methods|:

 1. ``basex`` – Gaussian basis set expansion of Dribinski and co-workers.